-

 - Compare and contrast the qualities of progenitor cells from various tissue sources in relation to their intended application.

-- Demonstrate practical competence in mesenchymal stromal culture expansion and cryopreservation.
+- Demonstrate practical competence in mesenchymal stromal culture expansion and differentiation.

 - Evaluation of the current literature regarding the safety and efficacy of mesenchymal stromal cells in pre-clinical and clinical applications.